Table of Contents

 - On iOS: Settings > Browser App > Default Browser App

-Want even stronger protection?
+Want even stronger protection for your browser privacy?
 Add these privacy extensions:

 - uBlock Origin: Blocks ads and trackers (available for Firefox and Brave)

-- Privacy Badger: Learns and blocks trackers as you browse
+- Privacy Badger: Learns and blocks browser tracking as you browse

-- HTTPS Everywhere: Ensures you use secure connections when available
+- HTTPS / HTTPS Everywhere: Ensures you use secure connections when available

 Remember: Your Browser, Your Choice

-Digital sovereignty starts with the tools we choose.
+Digital sovereignty starts with the tools we choose, especially a secure browser.
 Your browser is the gateway to your online life - make sure it’s working for you, not against you.